ome/ome-contributing/OMEROfigure.rst

 #.
 Test loading ROIs from OMERO by clicking *Load ROIs* in ROIs dialog, using a multi-plane image with a number of different ROI shapes on it (Ellipse, Rectangle, Line, Arrow, Polyline, Polygon).

    - |C| that *Load ROIs* button is disabled if image has no ROIs in OMERO.
-   - |C| that clicking buttong loads and displays ROIs from OMERO.
+   - |C| that clicking button loads and displays ROIs from OMERO.
    - |C| that hovering over each Shape shows it temporarily on the image.
    - |C| that clicking on a Shape in the list moves the image to the corresponding Z/T index.
    - |C| that clicking Add adds the shape to the image and selects it.